-How to Fix Microphone Keeps Muting Itself on Windows 10
+How to Fix Microphone Keeps Muting on Windows 10

 Microphone issues occur rarely but they can be very annoying, especially if they are important for attending online interviews or online gaming session and webinars.